Do I need to wear a facemask on the ferry?

 What are the implications for the insurance cover provided by Allianz?

-Can I travel with a caravan under current travel restrictions?
+Can I travel by ferry with a caravan under current travel restrictions?

-As of Tuesday 2nd June, caravans will again be transported on our Irish Sea routes and on our French service.
+As of Tuesday 2nd June, caravans are again being transported on our Irish Sea routes and on our French service.

 Can I book a sailing for holiday or leisure?

 Government announced that as of the 10th of July, leisure travel is now permitted in a list of approved countries based on the UK government's travel corridor.
-Passengers may sail on North Sea route between the UK and Netherland and are no longer required to self-isolate upon their return.
-However, travellers if returning to the UK must complete the mandatory Public Health Passenger Locator Form so that they can be contacted if they, or someone they may have been in contact with, develops or displays symptoms of the virus.
+Passengers may sail on North Sea route between the UK and Netherland but are required to self-isolate upon their return to England.
+Those travelling must complete the mandatory Public Health Passenger Locator Form upon their return to England so that they can be contacted if they, or someone they may have been in contact with, develops or displays symptoms of the virus.

 For more information on the definitions of permitted travel visit either the UK Foreign & Commonwealth Office, Ireland’s Department of Foreign Affairs or the Government of the Netherlands advice webpages.